 Founded in 1839, the Detroit Boat Club is the oldest such organization in the country.
-This building, the DBC’ s sixth home, was designed by Alpheus W. Chittenden and dedicated Aug.
+This building, the DBC’ s seventh home, was designed by Alpheus W. Chittenden and dedicated Aug.
 5, 1902.
 The Venetian-style clubhouse sits on the site of the club’ s two previous homes — both lost to fires.
 Looking to avoid a three-peat, this clubhouse was built as one of the earliest structures in the country built entirely of concrete.

 Today, hundreds of athletes use the building, though the clubhouse has become rundown.
-The Detroit Boat Club Crew, through the Friends of Detroit Rowing, has been fixing up this Belle Isle gem, and its future hasn’ t look this bright in decades.
+The Detroit Boat Club Crew, through the Friends of Detroit Rowing, has been fixing up this Belle Isle gem, and its future hasn’t look this bright in decades.